paskal/bitrix.infra/Readme.md

 - `private/environment` is a directory with environment files for docker-compose

-    - `private/environment/mysql.env` should contain following variables:
+    - `private/environment/mysql.env` should contain the following variables:

       ```bash
       MYSQL_ROOT_PASSWORD=mysql_root_password